nmerrill67/GPU_GSPCA/README.md

-This library implements PCA using the  GRAM-SCMIDT method, using the code written in http://arxiv.org/pdf/0811.1081.pdf as the backend for python wrappers.
+This library implements PCA using the  GRAM-SCMIDT method, using the code written in [this paper](http://arxiv.org/pdf/0811.1081.pdf) as the backend for python wrappers.

 This code includes the c/c++ interface as well as the python interface to run PCA on a cuda-capable gpu.
 It models the API of sklearn.decomposition.KernelPCA.